 QUALITY ASSURANCE

-Supplier: Finish hardware shall be supplied by a recognized builders’ hardware supplier approved by the Port Lock Shops who has been furnishing hardware in the same area as the project for a period of not less than two years.
-They shall be a factory authorized distributor of the Exit Devices, Locksets, and Door Closers.
-The supplier’s organization shall include a member of the American Society of Architectural Hardware Consultants who is available at all reasonable times during the course of the Work to meet with the Port of Seattle or Contractor for project hardware consultation.
+Supplier: Finish hardware shall be supplied by a recognized builders’ hardware supplier accepted by the Engineer in coordination with Port Lock Shop.
+The suppliers shall have not less than two years of experience furnishing hardware in the same area as the project.
+They shall be a factory authorized distributor of the exit devices, locksets, and door closers.
+The supplier’s organization shall include a member of the American Society of Architectural Hardware Consultants who is available within two working days during the course of the Work to meet with the Port of Seattle and/or Contractor for project hardware consultation.

-Installer: Finish hardware shall be installed only by experienced tradesmen in compliance with trade union jurisdictions, either at the door and frame fabrication plant or at the project site.
+Installer: Finish hardware shall be installed only by experienced trades people, either at the door and frame fabrication plant or at the project site.

 Codes:

-All finish hardware shall comply with applicable local and/or state current building codes.
+All finish hardware shall comply with applicable local and state current building codes.

-Hardware for fire-rated openings shall also be in compliance with all fire building codes applicable to the district in which the building is located.
+Hardware for fire-rated openings shall also be in compliance with all fire building codes applicable to the building.
 Provide only hardware which has been tested and listed by “UL” for the types and sizes of doors required, and which complies with the requirements of the door and door frame labels.

 SPECIAL WARRANTIES

 Finish hardware shall be warrantied against defects in workmanship and operation for a period of one year, backed by a factory warranty of the hardware manufacturer.
-The following products shall be warrantied for periods beyond One Year:
+The following products shall be warrantied for periods beyond one year:

-Locks - Two Years
+Door Locks - Lifetime Mechanical

 Door Closers - Ten Years